CMU-Perceptual-Computing-Lab/openpose/doc/faq.md

 ### Zero People Detected
 **Q: 0 people detected and displayed in default video and images.**

-**A**: This problem occurs when the caffemodel has not been properly downloaded.
+**A**: This problem usually occurs when the caffemodel has not been properly downloaded.
 E.g., if the connection drops when downloading the models.
+Try the following solutions (in this order):

+1. Assuming that default OpenPose (i.e., BODY_25 model) failed, try with `--model_pose COCO` and `--model_pose MPII` models.
+If any of them work, the `caffemodel` files of the other models were corrupted while being downloaded.
+Otherwise, it will most probably be a Caffe/protobuf issue.
-Please, remove the current models in the model folder, and download them manually from the links in [doc/installation.md](./installation.md).
+2. Assuming that the model is corrupted, remove the current models in the model folder, and download them manually from the links in [doc/installation.md](./installation.md).
 Alternatively, remove them and re-run Cmake again.
+If this does not work, try downloading the COCO_25 model from the browser following the download link on this [Dropbox link](https://www.dropbox.com/s/03r8pa8sikrqv62/pose_iter_584000.caffemodel).
+3. If none of the OpenPose models are working, make sure Caffe is working properly and that you can run the Caffe examples with other caffemodel / prototxt files.

+### Check Failed for ReadProtoFromBinaryFile (Failed to Parse NetParameter File)
+**Q: I am facing an error similar to:** `Check failed: ReadProtoFromBinaryFile(param_file, param) Failed to parse NetParameter file: models/pose/body_25/pose_iter_584000.caffemodel`

+**A**: Same answer than for [Zero People Detected](#zero-people-detected).